Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 The results showed about 32 total differences, including single-nucleotide changes and small insertions or deletions.
 Most of these were small and spread across the genome, but a few spots showed large jumps in cordinates, which might suggest small structural diferences.
 Since both genomes are almost identical overall, these changes make up a very small fraction of the genome and are probably minor variations between the two strains.

-Even though 32 variants seems like a small number for a 5+ million base pair genome, these changes are probably important biologically.
+Even though 32 variants is a very small number for a 5-million-base-pair genome, those changes could still be biologically important.
+Some of the SNPs or deletions might affect genes related to virulence or regulation, which could help explain differences in behavior between the strains.
+Since there weren’t any big structural changes, it seems like the differences came from small mutations rather than large genome rearrangements.

 ## Part B